sueny/diff/README.md

 - <host>/v1/diff/<ID>

-This api implements the algorithm Needleman-Wunsch for comparing the strings.
+This api implements the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) for comparing the strings.

-### Running the project
+### How to run and test this project
 How to deploy the application:
 `mvn spring-boot:run`